-Philadelphia, PA In a letter to his superior, British Ambassador Edward Thornton explains why he issued a British passport to Meriwether Lewis.
-En route to Monticello, Jefferson reaches Culpeper, Virginia.
+In a letter to his superior, British Ambassador Edward Thornton explains why he issued a British passport to Meriwether Lewis.
+Leaving the intrigues of Washington City behind, Thomas Jefferson reaches Culpeper, Virginia enroute to Monticello.

 Edward Thornton (1766–1852)